 - THCV has been the target of extensive appetite reduction research

 What is THCV?

 Tetrahydrocannabivarin (THCV) is a variant of THC distinguished by its additional chain of carbon atoms.
-Most cannabinoids appear to have “varin” forms, and THCV is different enough from delta 9 THC to be considered a separate substance from a regulatory perspective.
-The effects of THCV are generally reported as being very similar to those of delta 9 THC, but scientific research and anecdotal testimony agree that THCV is the milder of the two cannabinoids.
+Most cannabinoids appear to have “varin” forms, and THCV is different enough from Delta 9 THC to be considered a separate substance from a regulatory perspective.
+The effects of THCV are generally reported as being very similar to those of delta 9 THC.
+Still, scientific research and anecdotal testimony agree that THCV is the milder of the two cannabinoids.

 Where does THCV come from?

 THCV is not usually present in cannabis in sufficient concentrations for extraction.
 As a result, this cannabinoid is often converted from delta 9 THC, CBD, or another abundant cannabinoid.
 The THCV conversion process is simple and does not add any adulterants to the finished extract.

 Delta 8 THC is a very close analog of delta 9 THC.
 The only difference is the location of a single carbon double-bond.
 But, from a regulatory perspective, this slight variation is enough to declare delta-8 tetrahydrocannabinol to be a unique substance.
 Like THCV, delta 8 is commonly considered to be a hemp cannabinoid, and it’s also similar to THCV in that the effects of delta 8 are generally reported to be more mild than those offered by delta 9 THC.

 Delta 8 is found naturally in hemp and cannabis in small concentrations.
 Some strains of hemp now contain more than 1% delta 8, but it will still be a while until this cannabinoid can be produced naturally in high concentrations.
 For the time being, most delta 8 is converted from another cannabinoid, usually CBD due to its wide availability.